 I like to grill our protein in bulk, so that it lasts us a few days…and sometimes, I’ll even make enough for it to lasts us a full week.
 Gotta love meal prep; it plays a huge part in helping you stay on track with your fitness goals and it definitely helps make life easier!

 The recipe that I am sharing with you today is one of my favorites for grilled chicken, as the chicken comes out juicy, a bit golden and well done (just like I like it)!
 The trick to this one is to allow the chicken breasts to marinate over night, so that they absorb all that great flavor, and to then take it out from the refrigerator about ten minutes prior to grilling while starting your grill and allow it plenty of time to preheat.
 You want that grill hot and ready before you add your chicken in!

 Happy grilling, and enjoy this fabulous Butterflied Grilled Chicken recipe!

 - 6 organic chicken breasts

-- Remove chicken from refrigerator, turn grill on high and allow it to preheat for a good 10 minutes.
-When grill is hot, add chicken breasts in, close the top of the grill and grill for 8 minutes (make sure you place breasts on top of the flames so they can all brown evenly.)
+- Turn grill on high and allow it to preheat.
+When grill is hot, add chicken breasts on top of the flames so they can all brown evenly, close the top of the grill and grill for 8 minutes.

-- Once these 8 minutes have passed, grab each chicken breast with your tongs and slice into one side of the breast, starting at the thicker end and ending at the thin point, to cut them open in half.
-Place recently sliced centers face down, close the lid and let grill for 1-2 more minutes (important to keep an eye on them to prevent them from getting too golden.)
+- Grab each chicken breast with tongs and slice to cut them open in half.
+Place recently sliced centers face down, close the lid and let grill for 1-2 more minutes tops.

-- Once 1-2 minutes have passed, remove chicken breasts from the grill and serve immediately.
+- Remove from the grill and serve right away.